Experience the city and countryside life while learning Kouksundo in Daegu & Hapcheon, South Korea

 You can also experience daily life in both the city (Daegu) and the countryside (Hapcheon), and learn more about Korean culture.

-We can exchange language and ideas through conversations as well.
+We can exchange language and ideas through communications as well.

 • Aide